-Each label in the Person Bio area indicates a separate badge.
+Each label in the Bio Bar indicates a separate badge.
 These badges show:

 - Connected Status: Shows the individual's connected status in green. - Campus: Shows the individual's campus in purple.
 This is hidden if only one campus exists. - Record Status: This label only shows if the person is marked Inactive.